Earnings Withholding Orders: What Employers Need to Know

 - If your employee’s student loans are in default, you may withhold up to 10% of their disposable earnings.

-- Other federal agencies―aside from the U.S. Department of Education―or collection companies under contract with the agencies can require you withhold up to 15% of an employee’s disposable income for nontax debts.
+- Other federal agencies or collection companies under contract with the agencies can require you to withhold up to 15% of an employee’s disposable income for nontax debts.

 It’s important to be careful when calculating employee garnishment amounts.
 Different types of paycheck garnishments warrant different withholding amounts.
 Any other obligations an employee has could also affect how much money you can withhold.
 For instance, child support payments have to be deducted from disposable income when calculating garnishment amounts for nonfinancial support-related payments.

-Besides the limits placed on withholding amounts, the law also protects employees from being discriminated against or mistreated due to the judgments―court order giving creditors the power to collect on unpaid debts―brought against them.
-If you ever terminate an employee whose paycheck is being garnished, be sure to document the reasons why as you legally cannot terminate an employee for having a single garnishment order against them.
+Besides the limits placed on withholding amounts, the law also protects employees from being discriminated against or mistreated due to the judgments brought against them.
+If you ever terminate an employee whose paycheck is being garnished, be sure to document the reasons why, as you legally cannot terminate an employee for having a single garnishment order against them.

 If you receive multiple earnings withholding orders for a single employee, you may be able to fire them legally, depending on the state’s laws.
 Federal law doesn’t protect employees who receive more than one earnings withholding order from being terminated.
 However, some state laws do, such as Florida.
 In Florida, you aren’t legally allowed to terminate employees’ employment for any garnishment-related reasons.
 Failure to comply can result in thousands of dollars in fines, penalties, and back pay.
 In extreme cases, you can be sentenced to serve jail time.

-Penalties for Not Complying With Earnings Withholding Orders
+Penalties for Not Complying With Wage Garnishment Orders

 If you fail to respond to a notice of garnishment within the required time, the court may hold you liable for your employee’s debt.
 This can also happen if you fail to submit payments promptly or pay the wrong amount.